livaschar/mofsynth/docs/source/tutorial.rst

         $ module avail

-Next, create an input_data folder to store the config.txt file and the .sh file that runs the calculations using TURBOMOLE on your system
+Next, create an input_data folder to store the config.yaml file and the .sh file that runs the calculations using TURBOMOLE on your system

     .. code-block:: console

         $ mkdir config_dir

-The config.txt file should have the following format
+The config.yaml file should have the following format

 .. code-block:: text

-    # Command to run the optimization program
+    optimization:
-    sbatch <your_job>.sh
+      command: sbatch
-    # Filename found in 'config_dir' directory [optional]
-    <your_job>.sh
-    # Number of optimization cycles
-    10000
+      file: synth_job.sh
+      opt_cycles: 1000

 The final structure should look like this